-For one, the majority of our buildings — or at least something in them — are named after or related to the Society of Jesus (the Jesuit church) in some way.
+For one, going to a Jesuit College means that the majority of our buildings — or at least something in them — are named after or related to the Society of Jesus (the Jesuit religious order) in some way.
 It influences the very presentation of our campus, both artistically and structurally.
 For instance, one of the residential learning communities is named Loyola (or Sobrato) in honor of the Jesuit founder’s birthplace.
-Several other things on campus bear direct relation to the saint himself, such as the statue of the man on a patch of grass deemed Saint Ignatius Lawn.
+Several other things on campus bear direct relation to the saint himself, such as the statue of the man on a patch of grass deemed Saint Ignatius Lawn (pictured above).

-Santa Clara does offer quite a few amenities that are more obviously Jesuit as well.
-Known as the centers of distinction, they combine the best of the Jesuit philosophy with what students actually want; this results in programs that bring in riveting guest speakers (Markkula Center for Applied Ethics), send students abroad for project-based learning (Miller Center), as well as immersion trips where students are invited to learn about other cultures through that culture’s own eyes (Ignatian Center).
-I, myself, traveled to Guyana two summers ago to work with a local Jesuit organization and learn about the faith of the local people through the indigenous tribes of the Amazon.
-Considering the national average for college students studying abroad is less than 4%, this opportunity is extraordinary — technically, this isn’t even studying abroad, this is something else entirely.
+Universities like mine also offer quite a few amenities that are more obviously “Jesuit”.
+Known as the centers of distinction at Santa Clara, they combine the best of the Jesuit philosophy with what students actually want; this results in programs that bring in riveting guest speakers (the Markkula Center for Applied Ethics), send students abroad for project-based learning (the Miller Center), and invite students to learn about other cultures through their own eyes (the Ignatian Center).
+Through one of these programs, I traveled to Guyana two summers ago to work with a local Jesuit organization and learn about the faith of the local people through the indigenous tribes of the Amazon.
+Considering the national average for college students studying abroad is less than 4%, this international opportunity is extraordinary.

 Academically speaking, the Jesuit emphasis on discussion based learning is something I have found in nearly every class I’ve taken in my time at SCU.
-Teachers don’t want to lecture at you, they want to discuss with you; many of my classes were arranged in a (semi) circle in order to promote this type of academic conversation.
-Of course, classes vary across majors and emphases (yes, there are still some standard lecture-based classes), but the core curriculum holds students accountable for their education in that it forces you to take classes outside of your chosen field and that make you think differently.
-The liberal arts approach to education is a large part of what makes SCU unique and is something I come to appreciate with each passing quarter because I am exposed to concepts I never would have learned about otherwise.
+Teachers don’t want to lecture at you: they want to discuss with you.
+Many of my classes were arranged in a (semi) circle in order to promote this type of academic conversation.
+Of course, classes vary across majors and emphases (and yes, there are still some standard lecture-based classes!) but the core curriculum holds students accountable for their education in that it forces you to take classes outside of your chosen field.
+This liberal arts approach to education is a large part of what makes SCU unique and is something I come to appreciate with each passing quarter because I am exposed to concepts I never would have learned about otherwise.